 Emotional abuse exists when one partner uses emotions to shame, criticize, embarrass and manipulate the other party.
 When there is an eternal pattern of abusive behaviors and words, emotional abuse exists in a relationship.

-Here are five signs that could reflect abusive tendencies in a man.
+Do abusers know they are abusive?
+Here are five signs that could reflect abusive tendencies in a man: